Aviation, Aerospace and Defense Businesses Fly High in Bradenton Area

-Homeland security and defense businesses that already have a footprint in Manatee County range from giants like Eaton Corp. to local startups.
+Homeland security and defense businesses already have a footprint in Manatee County.
 While avionics – electronics for aircraft – have been an expanding niche in the region, many diverse ventures and products are represented, as well.

 A few examples include fire truck manufacturing for both municipal and defense customers; power supplies and lighting controls for aviation applications; and design engineering and product development for government, military and commercial markets.

 The growth of the area’s critical aerospace and defense businesses has attracted more skilled professionals to the region to support the emerging technologies represented in the industry.

 Businesses seeking to outsource high-skills sub-specialties such as precision machining, engineering design or rapid prototyping find that those partnerships also are readily available in the local area.

 Aviation, aerospace and defense have been identified by the Bradenton Area EDC, Manatee County Government and the State of Florida as targeted business sectors qualifying for performance-based incentives, rapid response permitting and workforce training grants.

 The EDC’s collaborative partnerships provide customized and flexible training programs and access to funding sources for employee skills upgrades.
 A highly responsive workforce development ecosystem adapts to employers’ needs as evolving technologies place new demands on training your manufacturing workforce.